talbarfm/final_exercise_part_one/README.md

 We recommend installing the [`python-pptx`](https://pypi.org/project/python-pptx/) package.

 > Tip: The documentation of `python-pptx` is a bit annoying.
-Concentrate on the parts that are relevant for what you need.
+Concentrate on the parts that are relevant for what you
+> need.

 ## Integration with OpenAI

 ### Making API Calls

-To send requests you will need to create an OpenAI account on the [OpenAI website](https://platform.openai.com/overview).
+To send requests you will need to create an OpenAI account on the [OpenAI website](https://platform.openai.com/docs/overview).
 There is a "Sign up" button on the top-right.

-You will then need to [generate an API key](https://platform.openai.com/account/api-keys), that will be your identifier when using the API.
+You will then need to [generate an API key](https://platform.openai.com/api-keys), that will be your identifier when using the API.
+Don't put this API key anywhere in your code!
+It is private.
+You don't want anybody else to use your API key (why?).

 Also, instead of sending HTTP requests directly, it is much easier to use the official [`openai`](https://pypi.org/project/openai/) Python package to do that for you.

-> Tip: Here is a [good guide](https://medium.com/geekculture/a-simple-guide-to-chatgpt-api-with-python-c147985ae28) that covers everything.
+Its documentation is on the same page.
+The full API docs are [here](https://github.com/openai/openai-python/blob/main/api.md).
+Focus on the part about async usage.

 ### Choosing an AI Model

 OpenAI is a company that develops [AI models](https://platform.openai.com/docs/models/overview).
 Each model specializes in something different.
 For this project, it is best to use the `gpt-3.5-turbo` model (it's also the model used by the ChatGPT website).

 ### Writing a Good Prompt

 You should think carefully how to ask GPT in a way that will give you the best answers.
 You cannot just throw some text from a presentation and expect it to know what you want.
-Here are a few good questions to ask yourself when designing a prompt:
+Here are a few good questions to ask yourself when designing a
+prompt:

 - How can I clearly explain what I want the AI to do for me?
 - Which information is relevant besides the text of the slide?
 - Is there any additional background that might be useful for the AI to know?

-> Tip: You can easily test your prompts on [ChatGPT](https://chat.openai.com/).
+> Tip: You can easily test your prompts on [ChatGPT](https://chatgpt.com/).

 ### Limits

 When you create a new OpenAI account you will be able to use the API for free for 3 weeks, or until you use a certain amount of [tokens](https://platform.openai.com/docs/introduction/tokens).
 After that you must pay.
-You can check how much you've spent on your [account page](https://platform.openai.com/account/usage).
+You can check how much you've spent on your [account page](https://platform.openai.com/usage).

 Don't worry!
 You should have enough free tokens so you don't have to pay during this project.
 After 3 weeks you can create a new account with a different email (and phone number), and generate a new API key.

-Also, free users have a [rate limit](https://platform.openai.com/account/rate-limits) of 3 requests per minute.
+Also, free users have a [rate limit](https://platform.openai.com/settings/organization/limits) of 3 requests per minute.
 If you try to send 20 requests at the same time, don't be surprised if you get errors...

 ## Grading

 Your work will be graded based on the following criteria:

 - The code passes all mandatory [requirements](#technical-requirements).
 - Code quality
     - Readable code
     - Indicative names
     - Spacing and indentation
     - Avioding duplicate code
     - Comments and documentation
     - Proper division of logic into small functions
     - Proper division of modules into separate files
 - Proper usage of Git
     - Small and standalone commits
     - Descriptive commit messages
     - Working on different features in separate branches
     - Creating a proper pull request
     - Not uploading junk files that are not part of the code (use `.gitignore`)
 - [Bonus requirements](#bonus-requirements) you may have implemented

-> Tip: Here are some [guidelines](https://gist.github.com/luismts/495d982e8c5b1a0ced4a57cf3d93cf60) on good commit practices.
+> Tip: Here are some [guidelines](https://gist.github.com/luismts/495d982e8c5b1a0ced4a57cf3d93cf60) on good commit
+> practices.

 ## Some Extra Tips

 - Before you write code:
     - Make sure you have a vision for the flow and architecture of your project.
     - Play a bit with the different packages.
 Not too much.
 Just to feel comfortable.
     - Ask yourself the following:
         - Which logical parts does my project have?
         - Which files should I have?
         - Which functions should I write?
         - Which branches should I open?
         - Which parts of code will depend on others?
 Which won't?
         - Which features are central?
 Which are less important?
 - Good questions to ask while coding:
     - Do these changes really belong in the same commit?
     - Can I give a name to this piece of logic and make a separate function?
     - Do I really have to fix this issue right now?
     - Is this really worth the time I'm investing?
     - If I want to add extra features later, will it be easy?
     - If someone else looks at this code, will they hate me?
     - Will I understand this commit message in a week from now?
 - Before you submit:
     - Code-review yourself!
 It's a good practice.

 ## Good Luck!